uschiLaa/burning-sage/revision/reply_rev2.md

 **h** Equation 3: is it necessary to define the inverse of a function here?
 I would assume that’s common knowledge to all readers of this paper.

-*Response*: We agree that this is probably common knowledge amongst the readers, but have included the definition for clarity of the explanation.
+*Response*: We agree that this is probably common knowledge among the readers, but have included the definition to avoid ambiguity.
 XXX say more here?
 I wouldn't mind removing either, but remember that it did lead to confusion before (when not explaining exactly what was meant here...)

 **i** Figure 5: the caption here is confusing, as the visualized circles are clearly not equidistant.
 (The circles shown here are the result of the transformation applied to equidistant circles.)
 Please make this clearer.